 When it’s cold outside there are few things are more uncomfortable than driving around with a malfunctioning car heater.
 If yours is out of whack you’ve probably already noticed.
 Come get it fixed, you deserve to be comfortable.
 And remember, work performed at our repair shop is always 100% guaranteed.
 See what our customers have to say and book an appointment today: (518) 541-5000.

 What Causes a Heater to Blow Cold Air?

 It may sound funny, but your car's heater is actually controlled by the engine's COOLING system.
 Engines produce a ton of heat and coolant must flow through the system in order to prevent it from overheating.
 When coolant flows into the heater core (a ‘mini-radiator’ close to the passenger cabin), it transfers that heat into the cabin.
-This means that when coolant level is low, usually because of leak somewhere in the cooling system, the vehicle heater will stop working.
+This means that when coolant level is low, usually because of a leak somewhere in the cooling system, the vehicle heater will stop working.
 When this happens it is important to find the source of the leak and fix it.
-Otherwise we risk serious engine damage.
+Otherwise, we risk serious engine damage.

 A Plugged Heater Core